RootInit/HttpClientPool/README.md

 ---

+## Disclaimer

+This was made purely for personal use.
+While everything seems to work in my use cases and passes tests unexpected behavior may occur.

 ## Overview

 This package facilitates efficient concurrent HTTP requests by managing a pool of individual HTTP clients, each with its configuration and the ability to apply both per-client and global rate limits.